DatavenueLiveObjects/LiveObjects_SDK_for_Python/README.md

 1. Log in to [Live Objects](https://liveobjects.orange-business.com) or request a [trial account](https://liveobjects.orange-business.com/#/request_account) (up to 10 devices for 1 year) if you don't have one,
 2. Create an [API key](https://liveobjects.orange-business.com/#/administration/apikeys) for your device.
 Give it a name, select the *Device access* role and validate.
 Copy the key,
-3. Clone or download the directory from Github,
+3. Clone or download the directory from GitHub,
 4. Change **\<APIKEY\>** in `credentials.py` to one you generated,
 5. Run selected `.py` script